que-son-y-como-usar-interrupciones-en-arduino

-To understand the utility and necessity of interrupts, let’s assume we have Arduino connected to a sensor (for example, an optical encoder that counts the revolutions of a motor, a detector that emits an alarm for the water level in a tank, or a simple stop button).
+To understand the usefulness and necessity of interrupts, let’s assume that we have Arduino connected to a sensor (for example, an optical encoder that counts motor revolutions, a detector that emits a water level alarm in a tank, or a simple stop button).

-If we want to detect a change in state in this input, the method we have used so far is to use digital inputs to repeatedly poll the value of the input, with a time interval (delay) between polls.
+If we want to detect a state change in this input, the method we have used so far is to use digital inputs to repeatedly query the value of the input, with a time interval (delay) between queries.

-This mechanism is called “polling,” and it has 3 clear disadvantages:
+This mechanism is called “polling” and has 3 clear disadvantages:

-- It assumes continuous processor and energy consumption, as it must continuously ask for the state of the input.
+• It assumes continuous processor and energy consumption, as it has to constantly ask for the state of the input.

-- If the action needs to be addressed immediately (for example, in a collision alert), waiting until the point in the program where the check occurs may be unacceptable.
+• If the action needs to be attended to immediately (for example, in a collision alert) waiting until the point in the program where the query is made may be unacceptable.

-- If the pulse is very short, or if the processor is busy performing another task while it occurs, we may miss the trigger and never get to see it.
+• If the pulse is very short, or if the processor is busy doing another task while it occurs, it is possible that we miss the trigger and never see it.

-To solve these types of problems, microprocessors incorporate the concept of interrupts, which is a mechanism that allows associating a function with the occurrence of a specific event.
+To solve this type of problem, microprocessors incorporate the concept of an interrupt, which is a mechanism that allows associating a function with the occurrence of a specific event.
 This associated callback function is called ISR (Interruption Service Routine).

-When the event occurs, the processor “exits” immediately from the normal flow of the program and executes the associated ISR function, completely ignoring any other tasks (hence it is called an interrupt).
-Once the associated ISR function finishes, the processor returns to the main flow, at the exact point where it was interrupted.
+When the event occurs, the processor “exits” immediately from the normal program flow and executes the associated ISR function, completely ignoring any other task (that’s why it’s called an interrupt).
+After finishing the associated ISR function, the processor returns to the main flow, at the same point where it was interrupted.

 Interrupts in Arduino

-Arduino has two types of events for defining interrupts.
-On one hand, we have timer interrupts (which we will see in due time when talking about timers).
+Arduino has two types of events in which to define interrupts.
+On one hand, we have timer interrupts (which we will see when we talk about timers).
 On the other hand, we have hardware interrupts, which respond to events occurring on certain physical pins.

-Within hardware interrupts, which are the focus of this entry, Arduino can detect the following events.
+Within hardware interrupts, which are the focus of this post, Arduino is capable of detecting the following events.

 The pins capable of generating interrupts vary depending on the Arduino model.

-On Arduino and Nano, there are two interrupts, 0 and 1, associated with digital pins 2 and 3.
-The Arduino Mega has 6 interrupts on pins 2, 3, 21, 20, 19, and 18 respectively.
-Arduino Due has interrupts on all its pins.
+In Arduino Uno and Nano, there are two interrupts, 0 and 1, associated with digital pins 2 and 3.
+The Arduino Mega has 6 interrupts, on pins 2, 3, 21, 20, 19, and 18 respectively.
+The Arduino Due has interrupts on all its pins.

 The ISR Function